What is pattern separation?

 Can you think of other examples?
 Let us know!

-Do we use pattern separation in the grocery store?
+Do we use the pattern separation circuitry to detect novelty in the grocery store?

 There are several reasons why it’s unlikely that we utilize pattern separation in the grocery store to an extent equal to our ancestral food acquisition-related use of pattern separation in the wild environment: